Maciejlys/pomodoroSolid/README.md

-# Testing

-There is a button in the bottom left corner that sets all timers to 00:01 to allow testing

 # Todo

 - Fix animation on timer mount that is tweened and it is delayed by 1 second for some reason